Criteria Information: Budgets

 |1.
 Average Daily Attendance||

-Projected operating revenues (including federal, other state and other local) or expenditures (including books and supplies, and services and other operating), for any of the budget year or two subsequent fiscal years, have not changed from the prior fiscal year amount by more than the change in funded COLA plus or minus ten percent.For each major object category, changes that exceed the percentage change in the funded COLA plus or minus five percent must be explained.
+Projected operating revenues (including federal, other state and other local) or expenditures (including books and supplies, and services and other operating), for any of the budget year or two subsequent fiscal years, have not changed from the prior fiscal year amount by more than the percentage change in population and the funded COLA plus or minus ten percent.For each major object category, changes that exceed the percentage change in population and the funded COLA plus or minus five percent must be explained.

-Budgeted beginning unrestricted county school service fund balance has not been overestimated for two out of three prior fiscal years by more than the following percentage levels3.
+Budgeted beginning unrestricted general fund balance has not been overestimated for two out of three prior fiscal years by more than the following percentage levels4:

-1 Available reserves from the Juvenile Court/County Community Schools and Regional Occupational Centers/Programs may be included, up to the applicable percentage of program expenditures.
-Funds designated as reserves for this purpose continue to be restricted for use only in those programs.
-Also, available reserves are the unrestricted amounts in the Reserve for Economic Uncertainties and the Unassigned/Unappropriated accounts in the County School Service Fund and Special Reserve Fund for Other Than Capital Outlay Projects.
-Available reserves will be reduced by any negative ending balances in restricted resources in the County School Service Fund.
+2 Available reserves are the unrestricted amounts in the Reserve for Economic Uncertainties and the Unassigned/Unappropriated accounts in the General Fund and Special Reserve Fund for Other Than Capital Outlay Projects.
+Available reserves will be reduced by any negative ending balances in restricted resources in the General Fund.

 Supplemental Information: Budgets